Martha Ripley: Medical and public health career

+Death and legacy

 On April 18, 1912, Dr. Martha George Ripley died due to complications from a respiratory infection and rheumatic heart disease.
 In accordance with her own views, she was cremated.
 In 1939, a plaque honoring her as a pioneer woman physician and hospital founder was installed in the Minnesota state capitol building's rotunda.

 Upon the closure of Maternity Hospital in 1957, the hospital structure was sold, and the proceeds were used to create the Ripley Memorial Foundation.
 Since 1993, the foundation has focused on supporting programs that prevent teenage pregnancies.
 In 2007, the hospital building was converted into apartments and renamed Ripley Gardens, a redevelopment funded in part by the National Trust for Historic Preservation.
 "Her ashes were eventually placed in the cornerstone (...)" of this current building.
 In the book, History of the City of Minneapolis, Minnesota " written before her death said, (...) she has proven herself friend of the friendless, the consoler of the sorrowing, the wise counselor and efficient helper of the unfortunate."